Faster chips? Better battery life? Sounds good, but first IBM has to find a partner to make its processors.

 Chipmakers refer to their manufacturing processes by the super-small dimension of nanometers, a billionth of a meter.
 A strand of DNA, for example, is 2nm wide.
 For chipmaking, a smaller nanometer number indicates progress in miniaturization though the terms used today are largely labels rather than actual measurements.

-Today's most advanced manufacturing is TSMC's 5 nanometer process.
+Today's most advanced manufacturing is TSMC's 5-nanometer process.
 Much of the industry still uses 7nm or earlier processes.
 Next in line is 3nm.
 IBM labels its new process as 2nm.
+Each step on this path is called a manufacturing node.

 Since we're running out of nanometers, it isn't clear what labels will come next, especially since the numbers are no longer true measurements.